teekaay/aws-switchrole-links/README.md

     optional arguments:
-      -h, --help            show this help message and exit --config CONFIG       jmespath expression for filtering output --query QUERY         jmespath expression for filtering output. only used when output format is json
+      -h, --help            show this help message and exit --config CONFIG       jmespath expression for filtering output --format {json,text}  output format
-      --format {json,text}  output format
       --verbose             enable verbose logging